kmampent/qMAXRTC/README.md

 type ./generator model[dc|noisy] n outputFile

-dc: builds a random binary tree T with n leafs following the uniform model, extracts all the triplets from T and saves them in outputFile.
+dc: builds a random binary tree T with n leaves following the uniform model, extracts all the triplets from T and saves them in outputFile.

 noisy: creates n^2 random triplets on a leaf label set of size n and saves the triplets in outputFile.